antonioscalaunina/pyANTI-FASc/Example2_Mediterranean.md

 Within the selected folder, for each Slip4Hysea*.dat file, a new file will be produced that is an interactive maps in HTML format (example [here](https://antonioscalaunina.github.io/pyANTI-FASc/utils/Slip4HySea00136_005.html)).
-Download it and open within a browser to visualize the interactive map

 As already outlined in the [README](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/README.md), this example can be run through the Jupyter Notebook available [here](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/bin/antifasc_main.ipynb).
 For example, you can install an IDE like [Visual Studio Code](https://code.visualstudio.com/download)  to run the Jupyter Notebook on Ubuntu, macOS, or Windows.
 **IMPORTANT**: To ensure everything works correctly, it's essential to properly install all the needed components as outlined in the README.